adrianp2021/SEI-Project-3/README.md

 ## Assigning the workload

 As this the first major project as a team, assessing the workload inherent has been paramount to our approach; we all took advantage of this opportunity to solidify some of the technical notions and improved them.
-With regards to more complex tasks, we elected a collective approach, where all of us would centralise the efforts, so we can fully grasp and overcome the technical challenge together.
+With regards to more complex tasks, we elected a collective approach, where all of us would centralise the efforts, so we could fully grasp and overcome the technical challenge together.
 This has been a common practice during the backend development, whereas the frontend allowed for more flexibility.
-Teamwork has been central to precluding the technical obstacles and allowed a faster and efficient way of finishing the product withing the timeframe provided.
+Teamwork has been central to precluding the technical obstacles and allowed a faster and efficient way of finishing the product within the timeframe provided.
 As for my input, I was responsible for the landing page, the about page, as well as the pages/functionalities for registering and signing in and the overall styling.

-## Known bugs and errors
+## Bugs

 Any user can write a comment without being logged in.

 ## Wins and challenges

 Setting up the backend proved trickier initially, however, the momentum built and improved throughout the project.
-In addition, as this was the first time using git within a team, we had to do it together to avoid merge conflicts.
+In addition, as this was the first time using Git within a team, we had to do it together to avoid merge conflicts.
 Communication has been crucial to this.

 ## Future features

-I should have liked to use anime.js for the application, to make it more user-interactive.
+I would have liked to use anime.js for the application, to make it more user-interactive.

 ## Key learnings